Eschatologue/CM_wiki/docs/gameplay/phb/action.md

 **Cost:** **:rsc-a: Action**{ .rsc }

-When you take the **Magic**{ .rsc } action, you magic something by casting a spell that has a casting time of an **:rsc-a: Action**{ .rsc } or by using a feature or Magic Item that requires a Magic action to be activated.
+When you take the **Magic**{ .rsc } action, you magic something by casting a spell that has a casting time of an **:rsc-a: Action**{ .rsc } or by using a feature or Magic Item that requires a **:rsc-a: Magic**{ .rsc } action to be activated.

-If you cast a spell that has a casting time of 1 minute or longer, you must take the Magic action on each turn of that casting, and you must maintain Concentration while you do so.
+If you cast a spell that has a casting time of 1 minute or longer, you must take the **:rsc-a: Magic**{ .rsc } action on each turn of that casting, and you must maintain Concentration while you do so.
 If your Concentration is broken, the spell fails, but you don't expend a spell slot.

 ---